cogini/elixir-deploy-template/README.md

 Ansible has a [vault](http://docs.ansible.com/ansible/2.5/user_guide/vault.html) function which you can use to store keys.
-It automates the process of encrypting variable data so you can check it into source control, so only people with the password can read it.
+It automates the process of encrypting variable data so you can check it into source control, and only people with the password can read it.

 There are trade-offs in managing secrets.